Moglum/rotten-tomatoes-letterboxd/readMe.md

 4. Run `npm start` It might take a while, the script gets max 20 reviews with each request.
-5. When finished you should have a file 'importMe.csv' waiting for you
+5. When finished you should have a file 'importMe.csv' waiting for you (another file gets created - the raw Rotten Tomatoes format - rawRatings.json you can ignore it)
 6. Import the file right here https://letterboxd.com/import/
 7. Profit